 EXER is generally used for international exercises where fictional but realistic meteorological information will be used to test coordination or tactical decisions but not for operational purposes (e.g. regular VOLCEX exercises preparing users to the management of a volcano eruption over the European airspace).

 When graphically displaying the SIGMET, it is recommended to use appropriate symbols or colours to allow users to clearly identify EXER and TEST SIGMET.

+Note: On the condition that TEST/EXER is used, referring to Table A6-1A, a line break should be applied behind the indicator EXER when issuing TAC SIGMET.

 Examples: